LowLevelMahn/alpha_waves_loader/README.md

  - executable-extractor and starter

  # TODOs
+ - document the Copy-Protection code stuff in the game
+ - reverse the sound driver TSRs
  - maybe reverse AlphaWaves itself - its a Turbo C 2.x exe

  # Findings